Course details

 How you’ll grow

-- Nurture your knowledge of the ways products are designed, created, brought to market and then made famous.
+• Understand how products are designed, created, brought to market and made famous

-- Learn what consumers want and don’t want, together with the new expectations of brands and their parent businesses.
+• Learn what consumers want and what's expected of modern brands and their parent businesses

 Career opportunities